LIKANG2021/kangli_page.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-This is Kang Li, now I am a PhD student of Civil Engineering in Tongji University, and I am going to get my PhD degree in 2025.
+I am Kang Li, now I am a PhD candidate of **Civil Engineering in Tongji University**, and I am going to get my PhD degree in 2025.
 To let you know me better, I have made this webpage to show the information about my basic situation, research field, research results, etc. If you are interested in my research, please feel free to contact me through the content of my academic homepage, and I am looking forward to your communication.

 Education background and work experience
 ------